 Experts from Dept of Dermatologist from SGH gives some practical advice on how to deal with dry skin.
-I’ve also included additional tips from some personal experiences :
+We have summarized some tips on what you can do to prevent dry skin :

 In our hot and humid climate, it is inevitable that we are constantly exposed to air-conditioning in most indoor buidlings.
 Even at night, we switch on air-condition to have a better night sleep.
 People with dry skin should consider spending less time in dry, air-conditioned environments.
 If they have to spend many hours in such an environment, they might want to consider using humidifiers in conjunction with the air-conditioning.

 If you switch on air-con at night, moderate to a comfortable temperature and not too cold below 26 degrees.
 The colder the room temperature needed, the drier the air will be.